zeroknowledgediscovery/zedwiki/notes/ZCOR_NIH.md

 - Submission of final public use dataset to NINDS
 - If an adaptive design is to be used, indicate when adaptions will be considered.

+# Protection and Monitoring Plans

+# Study Team Structure

+# Study Design

+ + participant eligibility criteria including the demographic characteristics of the people to be tested (such as age, sex, ethnicity), and how it will be determined whether or not a given individual will be selected for testing.
+ + all assessments including clinical, laboratory, physiological, behavioral, patient-centered, or other outcomes addressing the research paradigm.
+ + efficient data management and methods for monitoring quality, methods for monitoring the quality and consistency of paradigm administration, and methods for ensuring participant confidentiality.
+ + informed consent process, and example consent language that describes sharing.
+Consent should allow sharing of de-identified clinical data and, if applicable, biospecimens, for broad biomedical research.

+# Statistical Power
+Applicants must provide a description of statistical methods including sample size and power calculations, study outcome measures, plans for interim and final analyses, methods of bias control, and methods for handling missing data.
+Examples of the critical elements of a well-designed study are summarized on the NINDS website.

+---

+# Review